marshallblundell/PfE/README.md

 # PfE
-How Should California Pay for Electricity?Efficiency and Distributional Considerationsof Alternative Funding Mechanisms
+How Should California Pay for Electricity?
+Efficiency and Distributional Considerationsof Alternative Funding Mechanisms